benoleary/LesHouchesParserClasses_CPP/LHPC_CPP/README.LHPC_CPP.txt

  *      and README.LHPC_CPP.txt which describes the package (copied as
  *      README.txt).
  */

+/* CHANGELOG:
+ * 29th February 2012: version 0.1 released!
+ * (LHEF & SLHA parsers seem to work, spectrum plotter seems to work; after
+ * some beta testing, this version will be tweaked & released as 1.0.0) */

 /* LesHouchesParserClasses (LHPC) is a set of classes for interpretting Les
  * Houches Event File (LHEF) format files and SUSY Les Houches Accord (SLHA)